morpho-org/morpho-token/certora/README.md

 ## Overview

-These Morpho token contracts replace the legacy version and add support for delegation of voting power, upgradeability and cross-chain interactions.
+These Morpho token is an ERC20 token with support for delegation of voting power, upgradeability and cross-chain interactions.
-Due to the upgradeable nature of the new Morpho token, the contract isn't properly immutable.
-Instead, we verify that the implementation doesn't perform delegate calls.
+Despite the contract being upgradeable, we verify however that the implementation doesn't perform delegate calls, which implies that the implementation is immutable.

 Note: the compiled contracts may include loops related to handling strings from the EIP712, for this reason the verification is carried with the option `optimistic_loop` set to `true` in order to avoid related counterexamples.